Mirantis/lens-extension-cc/README.md

 It's not possible to trust a host you've already added on the premise that if a host's certificate becomes invalid, it's a good indication that something might be amis and should be verified/rectified prior to reconnecting.
 Contact your IT department and ask them to look into the issue before resorting to trusting the host.

 If a host had to be trusted when it was added, we're assuming it probably always has to be trusted (e.g. it's an internal, test, or demo system that always uses a self-signed certificate) and there would be no reason to suddenly no longer trust it and require TLS verification.
 However, if this is something you _frequently_ encounter, please let us know by [opening an issue](https://github.com/Mirantis/lens-extension-cc/issues) and explaining your use case.

+> 💬 This option is irrelevant to management clusters using unsecure `HTTP` connections as certificates are involved in the connection handshake.

 ## FAQ